 The above egg is the result of the second time I tried this experiment!
 The first egg I used was not boiled, as I forgot to do it!
 I left the unshelled egg (in a jar of cider vinegar) in the fridge for two weeks before noticing it!
 When I finally took it out, it had a neat visual appeal.
 The outside of the uncooked egg felt rubbery, just as the boiled one did.
 When I poked it, soft insides spilled out.
 It was a happy accident that led to a new discovery!

-Extend the Science experiment by setting out a printable with reptile egg shapes to decorate and cut, or use as a play mat.
+Extend the Science experiment by setting out this printable with reptile egg shapes to decorate and cut, or use as a play mat for matching turtle and snake figurines.

-Download Reptile Play Mat.
 (This printable was created in PicMonkey and is for personal or one classroom use only.)
-See Terms For Printables below for full policy.

 To view a video showing a snake hatching from an egg on the DK website, click here.